gitgonlea/psAPI/README.md

 ## Cron Jobs

-- Daily update of Dollar Blue exchange rate at 12:00
+- Daily update of Dollar exchange rate at 12:00
 - Monthly distribution of player rewards on the 1st day of each month